 As mentioned above, PMBOK® guide will give you a rough knowledge about the answers for your PMP® certification exam.
 So, apparently, you will have to use other study materials to cover up the gap.
 You can download the same from the internet

+In addition to self-study, you may also consider enrolling in top PMP Bootcamps to further enhance your knowledge and skills.
 You can also try the self-study courses like PM PrepCast which will also help you to earn a certificate for the PMI-required 35 contact hours which you can’t earn by reading books.

 PMP® workshops for 2 to 6 days are conducted by PMI Chapters, universities, and training companies around the world.
 These workshops give you an opportunity to interact with the instructors and other students to help you clear your queries about the PMP® certification exam.